-When you buy or acquire a vehicle (including trailers, caravans and motorcycles) that is registered in SA, you must transfer the registration within 14 days or you'll have to pay a late transfer fee.
+When you buy or acquire a vehicle (including trailers, caravans and motorcycles) that is registered in SA, you must transfer the registration within 14 days or you'll have to pay a late transfer fee of $94.

 There are additional requirements for heavy vehicles and unregistered vehicles.

 You will need to pay:

 - a transfer fee of $31 (or late fee of $94)

 Registration fees may also apply if you can't provide the seller’s details, or they have not authorised the remaining registration be transferred to you.
 You can choose to forfeit the remaining registration, but you'll need to provide additional vehicle details and purchase 3 or 12 months registration as part of the transfer process.

 If the vehicle or trailer has a gross vehicle mass (GVM) or aggregate trailer mass (ATM) over 4.5 tonnes and is three years or older from date of manufacture a change of ownership inspection will be required.

 There are additional requirements to register an expired SA vehicle.

 There may be additional requirements to transfer a vehicle with conditional registration.